Carbeile Junior School

 Through the First Access scheme, every child at Carbeile will have the opportunity to play a musical instrument.
 Currently, our Year 3 children are learning to play the ukulele!
 In addition, children can choose to further study a musical instrument with our peripatetic teachers.
 These lessons are taught either individually or as a small group ensemble, playing instruments such as the keyboard, drums or violin.

-Here are two of our favourite songs we are currently singing in our weekly singing assemblies: High Hopes and One Call Away.
+Here are two of our favourite songs we are currently singing in our weekly singing assemblies: Power in Me and Cornwall My Home.
 You can watch the videos, read the lyrics and practise singing them at home.

 Home Learning